facelessuser/pyluxa4/docs/src/markdown/index.md

 # Python Luxafor

+/// warning
+This library has only been tested on the [Luxafor Flag](https://luxafor.com/product/flag/).
+It may or may not work on other devices.
+///

 `pyluxa4` is a Python library for controlling [Luxafor][luxafor] devices and is cross platform.
 It runs on Windows, macOS, and Linux.
 You can set colors, strobe them, fade them, apply wave effects, and even run its built-in patterns.
 All of this is done by running a small server that is accessed locally on port 5000 (the port can be changed).